arj03/ssb-new-format/README.md

 author and type.
 Still schemaless.
 Encoding is also [canonical cbor](https://tools.ietf.org/html/rfc7049#section-3.9).

-The reason I like canonical cbor is that it is a well specced standard, there are multiple implementations and at least the js supports the canonical format directly.
+The reason I like canonical cbor is that it is a well spec'ed standard, there are multiple implementations and at least the js supports the canonical format directly.